nrriley/cuda-raytrace/README.md

 ## Scene Definition
 The scene is initialized in the scene_setup() function.
 A sample scene is provided.
 Currently, spheres and triangles are supported.
 Ambient, Point, and Directional lights are supported.
 See the provided sample scene for examples on how to add each type of object to the scene.

+ASCII STL files can be loaded using the AddTrianglesFromSTL() function, which supports an optional position offset and scaling factor.